Robotics-PEC/.github/profile/README.md

 ## 🤔RECRUITMENT
-To be a part of it all you need is passion and a willingness to learn
-So what are you waiting for?
+To be a part of it all you need is passion and a willingness to learn so what are you waiting for?
 ## Come , learn and serve.
 #pecrobotics
 #keepingtechfun